MTRNord/cgit-docker/README.md

 ### Viewing Repositories in Cgit

 All repositories managed by Gitolite will automatically appear in Cgit at `http://localhost:8080`.

-The gitolite-admin repository is visible by default but can be hidden by uncommenting the line in `/opt/cgit/cgitrc`:
+**Repository Discovery:** Cgit uses Gitolite's `projects.list` file (`/var/lib/git/projects.list`) to discover repositories.
+This ensures that only repositories that Gitolite has marked as publicly visible will appear in Cgit.
+If a repository doesn't appear, check that it's properly configured in your `gitolite.conf` file.

+By default, the gitolite-admin repository is visible.
+To hide it, add this to your `conf/gitolite.conf` in the gitolite-admin repository:

 ```
-repo.ignore=gitolite-admin
+repo gitolite-admin
+    config gitweb.deny = true
 ```

+Then commit and push the changes.

 ## References